sezermehmed/PC-Configurator/README.md

-##  *Restful with Spring Boot, Postgres and  Hibernate*
+##  *Pc configurator with Spring Boot, Postgres and  Hibernate*

 ##  *Introduction*

-This is a simple Restful Crud API with Spring Boot, Postgres and Hibernate.
+This is a simple Pc configurator with Spring Boot, Postgres and Hibernate.

 ##  *Requirements*